ant-media/ant-media-documentation/docs/get-started/user-management.md

 ## Edit User

-Web panel has the following REST method to edit user for applications
+To edit a user for applications using the web panel, use the following REST method:

 ```json
     @PUT